tjuuljensen/ride-windows/README.md

 ## Introduction

-I am a Linux user and I use this script to make sure I remember a lot of small steps and configuration tweaks when I make a new Windows virtual or a physical machine.
-I can create a fully configured machine in a short time with the latest software from the originating source.
+I am a Linux user and I use this script to make sure I remember a lot of small steps and configuration tweaks when I make a new Windows virtual or physical machine.
+I can create a configured machine in a short time with current software from the originating source.

 These are my guiding principles:
-- I want to have an updated version of Windows 10/11 privacy/hardening tweaks that I frequently use or that I might use in an emergency.
+- I want to have an updated set of Windows privacy and hardening tweaks that I frequently use or that I might use in an emergency.
 - The script should take away 80-90% percent of "initial configuration" and cumbersome installations having multiple steps.
 - The script cuts installation time down from days/hours to minutes
 - Anyone with a decent amount of technical understanding, should be able to adopt the installation on their own terms.
 - The script must support physical machines as well as virtual machines
 - If there is a way in PowerShell, I choose that way.
 But I'd rather use a few built-in Windows command line tools instead of wasting weeks on "the clean PS path".
-- I prefer a script that is maintainable and choose to have a lot of redundant code in my repo.
+- I prefer a script that is maintainable, and I accept some redundant code when it makes individual functions easier to reuse.

 I have a Linux repo and use the same script architecture in my Fedora Linux configuration: https://github.com/tjuuljensen/ride-fedora.

 ## Installation
 Make sure your account is a member of the *Administrators* group as the script attempts to run with elevated privileges.
-If you just want to run the script with the *default* preset, download and unpack the [latest release](https://github.com/tjuuljensen/ride-windows) and then simply double-click on the *default.cmd* file and confirm *User Account Control* prompt.
+If you just want to run the script with the *default* preset, download and unpack the [latest release](https://github.com/tjuuljensen/ride-windows) and then double-click on the *default.cmd* file and confirm the *User Account Control* prompt.
 While you can use it as a non-admin user and run it with elevated rights as an admin user, some things will NOT work this way.
-Read the code or figure it out yourself - but the safe way is to make the primary user admin and run it elevated.
+Read the code before running it.
+The safe path is to make the primary user an administrator during setup and run the script elevated.
 For security reasons, the script has features to remove the user from the admin group after installation.

 The script supports command line options and parameters which can help you customize the tweak selection or even add your own custom tweaks, however, these features require some basic knowledge of command line usage and PowerShell scripting.
 Refer to the [Advanced usage](#advanced-usage) section for more details.